 Until the weather turns cold children will be picnicking outside.
 During warm weather please make sure your child packs a lunch that does not require warming and contains all necessary utensils.
 It is so frustrating to sit down on a picnic cloth on a sunny day only to find you have a lunch of cold soup and no spoon!

 Take some time to roll down a grassy hill or watch the clouds go by with your child.
-Enjoy the rest of the summer!
+Enjoy the remaining days of the summer!

 "Let us give the child a vision of the whole universe...for all things are part of the universe and are connected with each other to form one whole unity."
 Dr. Maria Montessori